-Highly efficient counter-propagating fibre-based optical traps are presented which utilize converging beams from fibres with 3D printed diffractive Fresnel lenses on their facet.
-The use of converging beam instead of diverging beam in dual-fibre traps creates a strong trapping efficiency in both axial and transverse direction.
+ABSTRACT: Highly efficient counter-propagating fiber-based optical traps are presented which utilize converging beams from fibers with 3D printed diffractive Fresnel lenses on their facet.
+The use of a converging beam instead of diverging beam in dual-fiber traps creates a strong trapping efficiency in both the axial and the transverse directions.
 Converging beams with a numerical aperture of up to 0.7 are produced by diffractive Fresnel lenses.
-These lenses also provide a large focal distance of up to $200\mu m$ in a moderately high refractive index medium.
-Fabrication of such diffractive lenses with micro-sized features at the tip of a fibre is possible by femtosecond two photon lithography.
-In comparison to chemically etched fibre tips, the normalized trap stiffness of dual-fibre tweezers is increased by a substantial factor of 35-50 when using converging beam produced by diffractive Fresnel lenses.
-The large focal length provided by these diffractive structures allows to work at large fibre-to-fibre distance which leads to larger space and the freedom to combine other spectroscopy and analytical methods in combination with trapping.
+These lenses also provide a large focal distance of up to 200 $\mu$ m in a moderately high refractive index medium.
+Fabrication of such diffractive lenses with microsized features at the tip of a fiber is possible by femtosecond two photon lithography.
+In comparison to chemically etched fiber tips, the normalized trap stiffness of dual-fiber tweezers is increased by a substantial factor of 35-50 when using a converging beam produced by diffractive Fresnel lenses.
+The large focal length provided by these diffractive structures allows working at a large fiber-to-fiber distance, which leads to larger space and the freedom to combine other spectroscopy and analytical methods in combination with trapping.